ki-editor/merc/homepage/src/pitch1.md

 > </configuration>
 > ```

-If the configuration was in MARC instead of XML, the answer would look like this, without the navigational instructions:
+If the configuration was in MERC instead of XML, the answer would look like this, without the navigational instructions:

 > I solved my problem by adding the following lines:
 >